On partition functions and phases of scalars in AdS: Phases of scalar field theories

 \beqa V^{}_{eff}(\phi^{}_{cl})&=&\frac{1}{2} m^{2}\phi^{2}_{cl}+\frac{\lambda}{4!}\phi^{4}_{cl} +\frac{1}{2}\int^{M^{2}}_{0} dM^2 \left[\frac{1}{2\pi}\left(\psi^{(0)}\left(\sqrt{\f{1}{4}+m^2}+\frac{1}{2}\right)-\psi^{(0)}\left(\n+\frac{1}{2}\right)\right)\right]\non &+&\f{1}{\b}\sum^{\infty}_{n=1}\frac{1}{n}\frac{e^{-n\beta\left(\frac{1}{2}+\sqrt{\frac{1}{4}+M^2}\right)}}{|1-e^{-n\beta}|} \eeqa

-The phase diagram for the single scalar theory on $AdS_2$ is similar to that of the theory on $AdS_3$ as shown in Figure \ref{singleregions}.
+The phase diagram for the single scalar theory on $AdS_2$ is similar to that of the theory on $AdS_3$ (with negative renormalized volume) as shown in Figure \ref{singleregions}.
 The renormalization condition (\ref{sads2rc}) implies that on the boundary separating the regions $A$ and $B$, the $m^2$ value approaches zero for large $\b$.

 The symmetry breaking phase persists at high temperatures for large enough positive mass values, unlike that in the flat space where the symmetry is restored for this model at high temperatures.
 Symmetry restoration in flat space however does not occur for all models, see for example \cite{Weinberg:1974hy}.
 In a recent work \cite{Chai:2020zgq} the authors have addressed this issue.